Reverse Mortgage Colorado

 Taking a Lump Sum When a Line of Credit Fits Better

-A lump sum makes sense when you have a large debt to pay off.
-But many borrowers take all their proceeds upfront out of habit.
-The interest then accrues immediately on the full amount.
-A line of credit often serves the same goal at a lower long-term cost.
+A lump sum makes sense when you have a specific large payoff in mind.
+But many borrowers take all their proceeds upfront out of habit, and interest then accrues immediately on the full balance.
+A line of credit often costs less over the long run for borrowers who do not need the money right away.

 Because the line of credit grows over time, setting it up at 62 and leaving it untouched gives you more to draw from later.
-Borrowers who wait until they are in financial stress often end up with less flexibility and fewer options.
-The earlier you set it up, the more time it has to grow in your favor.
+Borrowers who wait until they are in financial stress often have fewer options and less flexibility than borrowers who set up the loan years earlier and let it grow.

 Questions to Ask Your Lender